any-docs/css/content/guides/containment/container_queries/index.md

 ## Fallbacks for container queries

-For browsers that don't yet support container queries, {{cssxref("grid")}} and {{cssxref("flex")}} can be used to create a similar effect for the card component used on this page.
+For browsers that don't yet support container queries, `grid` and `flex` can be used to create a similar effect for the card component used on this page.
-The following example uses a {{cssxref("grid-template-columns")}} declaration to create a two-column layout for the card component.
+The following example uses a `grid-template-columns` declaration to create a two-column layout for the card component.

 ```css
 .card {